bacnet-stack/bacnet-stack/bacnet-stack/ports/win32/bacnet/readme.txt

 When building the BACnet stack using Visual C++ compiler, there are some settings that are important.

+Q. error LNK2001: unresolved external symbol _WinMain@16

+A. The demo ports/win32/main.c was designed as a Win32 Console Application.
+If you want to change it to a Windows GUI application, you will have to add all the Windows GUI code, including WinMain().
+I recommend that you use a framework, such as WxWidgets/WxWindows, but this has not been done yet.

 Q. error C1083: Cannot open include file: 'stdint.h': No such file

 A. The BACnet stack uses some header files, and Visual C++ needs to know